Monastery of Las Huelgas Reales

 - Historische periode: 13th century

-- Omgeving: The church of the Magdalena, Columbus House
+- Omgeving: Church of La Magdalena, Columbus House